In December, I first saw the preview for the Detective Pikachu movie. I was, to be quite honest, totally delighted by what I saw:

 - Speaking of storyline, it felt like this movie was trying to fit in too many sequences or different scenes.
 Character development was pretty, well, meh.

-- The ending is fucking awkward.
+- The ending is freaking awkward.
 I’d go see this film again, but honestly when Ryan Reynolds is the dad of a 21-year-old my brain immediately went, “Do not accept this information.”
 Yeah, if Reynolds had a kid at 20 it would make sense (he’s 41)?
 But the ending there was just weird.
 Ryan Reynolds is not ready for DILF-status, atm.
 Thank you, let’s keep it moving.

 Let It Be a Fun Watch